peterlydiard/mini-synth/README.md

 The Model class has copies of some parameters that are in the Voice class.
 This may be unecessary.

+The function to rebuild the voices for all tones after a parameter change is quite slow and could perhaps be done more on a just-in-time basis. e.g. just rebuild the current tone and do the others while the sample tone is being played.

 The view and model objects read voice parameters directly from the controller object.
 Is this bad practice?

 Variables called key and semitone often refer to the same data.
 This is confusing.